CONSENSUS AVG

 Hybrid Model (Most Likely)

-This model argues that J.P.
-Morgan's upgrade reflected genuine fundamental shifts (central bank buying, inflation, geopolitics), but the magnitude of the revision and its cascade effects amplified the consensus shift beyond what fundamentals alone would justify.
-Some institutions updated based on fundamentals, others based on J.P.
-Morgan's signal, creating a mixed-motive consensus that is more fragile than purely fundamental-driven consensus.
+This model argues that the upgrade wave reflected genuine fundamental shifts (central bank buying, inflation, geopolitics), but the sequential timing and escalating magnitude amplified the consensus shift beyond what fundamentals alone would justify.
+Some institutions updated based on fundamentals, others were emboldened by peers' revisions, creating a mixed-motive consensus that is more fragile than purely fundamental-driven consensus.
+The forecast-type heterogeneity (year-end vs bull-case vs scenario) further complicates interpretation: apparent agreement on "~$6,000 gold" masks methodological differences that reduce true consensus density.

 Verifiable Claims